-Housing - Includes Community Housing Fund grant received from the Department for Communities and Local Government (DCLG) This is to support community led housing schemes and assisting in the delivery of affordable housing within the area.
+Housing - Includes Community Housing Fund grant received from the Ministry of Housing, Communities and Local Government (MHCLG) This is to support community led housing schemes and assisting in the delivery of affordable housing within the area.

 Land Charges - To mitigate the impact of potential income reductions for the service.